Tayshaun Prince: All-Defensive Team regular (2004–2008)

 Prince continued to show improvement in the 2004–05 season, setting career highs in scoring (14.7 points per game), rebounding (5.3 per game), assists (3.0) and blocks (0.9).
 He was selected for the NBA's NBA All-Defensive Second Team and was a candidate for the NBA Most Improved Player Award, where he came in third behind winner Bobby Simmons of the Los Angeles Clippers and Primož Brezec of the Charlotte Bobcats.
 Although he and the Pistons made it back to the NBA Finals in 2005, they lost to the San Antonio Spurs in seven games.
 During the Malice at the Palace brawl, Prince was the only player on either team who did not leave the bench during the entire incident.

 Prince's play was rewarded by the Pistons with a five-year contract extension worth $49 million on October 31, 2005.

 In the 2005–06 season, Prince played in all 82 regular season games, averaging 14.1 points and 4.2 rebounds a game.
 In the playoffs, the Pistons were eliminated by the Miami Heat in the Eastern Conference Finals in six games, following the controversial decision by Flip Saunders to bench Ben Wallace in game 6 entire fourth quarter.
-In Game 5 of that series, he scored a playoff career-high 29 points to go along with 7 rebounds in a 91-78 win.
+In Game 5 of that series, he scored a playoff career-high 29 points to go along with 7 rebounds in a 91–78 win.

 In the 2006–07 season, Prince returned similar statistics to his 2004–05 campaign: 14.3 points, 5.2 rebounds, and 2.8 assists per game.
-In the playoffs the Pistons were eliminated in the Eastern Conference Finals by the Cleveland Cavaliers in six games as his point average are 14.1 points, 6.4 rebounds, and 3.8 assists per game as his struggle to defend LeBron James.
+In the playoffs the Pistons were eliminated in the Eastern Conference Finals by the Cleveland Cavaliers in six games, Prince had averages of 14.1 points, 6.4 rebounds, and 3.8 assists per game but struggled to defend LeBron James.

 In the 2007–08 season, Prince played and started in all 82 regular season games, averaging 13.2 points, 4.9 rebounds, and 3.3 assists per game.
-In the playoffs, Prince averaged 13.8 points, 5.5 rebounds, and 3.2 assists, but the Pistons were eliminated in the Eastern Conference Finals by the Boston Celtics in game six as Prince's poor game play in game 6 along with Rasheed Wallace contributed the downfall of the team's demise.
+In the playoffs, Prince averaged 13.8 points, 5.5 rebounds, and 3.2 assists, but the Pistons were eliminated in the Eastern Conference Finals by the Boston Celtics in game six as Prince's poor play in the game, along with Rasheed Wallace, contributed to the team's demise.